beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 ### Quick identification of causative pathogen

-The below sequence is a contig ~18,000 base pairs long.
+The below sequence is a contig ~18,000 bases long.
 A similar contig was found in each of the assemblies for the initial cases.
 We will perform a quick BLAST search to identify a likely causative agent.

 <p style="height: 200px; white-space:wrap; word-wrap:break-word; overflow:scroll; border-width:2px; border-style:solid; padding: 1em;">
 >contig1|pathogenX<br>